12 of the best books to read if you don’t know what to read

 In this suspense thriller, renowned spy and art restorer Gabriel Allon has settled into his quiet retirement in Venice.

-However, when London art dealer Julian Isherwood requests his help in investigating the origins of a lucrative sale of a supposedly centuries-old painting, Gabriel is pulled into a dangerous and elaborate game.
+However, when London art dealer Julian Isherwood requests his help in investigating the origins of a lucrative sale of a supposedly centuries-old painting, Gabriel is pulled into a risky and elaborate game.

 If you don’t know what to read right now, how about making it the time you try War and Peace?